Local Area

 Tuesday morning market in Ponte a Moriano square.
 Superb veg & fish.

-A really good grocer selling artisan breads.
-On the road 250m from Antica Locanda di Sesto.
+A really good grocer selling local foods & artisan breads.
+On the lower road 250m from Antica Locanda di Sesto.

 Gugliano church cloister